-Yet when Recamier pleaded for a modest government loan to bail out the bank, Napoleon was unapproachable and unforgiving, writing from Austerlitz within days of his triumph (December 7, 1805), "Is it at a time like this that I must be obliged to make advances to men who … Continue reading Napoleon on Bank Bailouts
+From Alistair Horne, The Age of Napoleon: Yet when Recamier pleaded for a modest government loan to bail out the bank, Napoleon was unapproachable and unforgiving, writing from Austerlitz within days of his triumph (December 7, 1805), "Is it at a time like this that I must be obliged to make advances to men who … Continue reading Napoleon on Bank Bailouts

+Excellent but long post by Edward Harrison at Naked Capitalism.
 This post describes what's happening with the "Geithner Plan" for revised bailout of banks/ dealing with toxic assets in the context of an earlier bailout: the Mexican currency crisis in 1994-95.
 It''s many of the same folks involved: Summers, Geithner, and a populist sentiment in … Continue reading Change?
 Looks like same ol’ same ol’ to me.